jboss-developer/jboss-developer-shared-resources/guides/RUN_ARQUILLIAN_TESTS.md

 1. You must first let Arquillian know where to find the JBoss EAP server directory.

-   The simplest approach is to set the `JBOSS_HOME` environment variable to the full path to your JBoss server directory.
+   The simplest approach is to set the `JBOSS_HOME` environment variable to the full path to your JBoss EAP server directory.

    Alternatively, you can set the path in the `jbossHome` property in the Arquillian configuration file as follows.
     * Open the `src/test/resources/arquillian.xml` file located in the quickstart directory.